 The European Union has confirmed that industrial machinery will not be subject to the new Artificial Intelligence Act.
-Manufacturers of robots, presses, and production line equipment will only need to comply with existing sector-specific regulations, thus avoiding the double regulation that the sector considered unnecessary.
+Manufacturers of robots, presses, and production line equipment will only need to comply with existing sectoral regulations, thus avoiding a double regulation that the sector considered unnecessary.

 Technical implications for embedded software developers 🤖

-For system integrators, this means that control and machine vision algorithms in machine tools will continue to be governed by safety directives such as 2006/42/EC.
-There will be no need to certify high-risk AI compliance if the system only optimizes processes without making critical autonomous decisions.
+For system integrators, this means that control and computer vision algorithms in machine tools will continue to be governed by safety directives such as 2006/42/EC.
+There will be no need to certify compliance with high-risk AI if the system only optimizes processes without making critical autonomous decisions.
 Firmware development can continue under IEC 61508 standards without additional changes.

 Industrial AI breathes a sigh of relief (and the lawyer too) ⚖️

 Brussels has decided that hydraulic presses do not need permission to think.
 While existential chatbots cry over paperwork, welding robots will keep melting metal without asking for forgiveness.
-Of course: if a robotic arm decides to work overtime and throw parts at the boss, the fault will lie with the instruction manual, not with artificial intelligence.
+That said: if a robotic arm decides to work overtime and throw parts at the boss, the blame will fall on the instruction manual, not on artificial intelligence.